-Impact Objective / Target Reporting Improve the performance of the rail network Public Performance Measure (PPM) of at least 91.2% for both Transpennine Express and Northern by 2028, returning to levels last seen prior to 2018 Annually Lower proportion of the populated affected by transport related social exclusion Lower proportion of the populated affected by transport related social exclusion Eliminate the gap (currently 2.7%) between the North's population at high risk of TRSE compared to the rest of England outside of London by 2050 Every three years Eliminate the excess population vulnerable to TRSE due to gap with rest of England outside of London by 2050 (currently at 400,000) Every three years Eliminate the gap of population at high risk of TRSE for the North's sub-regions compared to the rest of the North by 2050 (currently 10.2% or 272,000 for North East and 0.5% or 26,500 for Yorkshire and Humber) Every three years Improved safety of the transport network Vision zero: reduce the number of people killed and seriously injured in traffic incidents from 7,538 (2018-19 average) to zero by 2050 Annually Improved physical accessibility of the transport network All stations in the North to meet TfN's desired accessibility standards by 2050 (currently at 53% of required level) Every five years funding for both, balancing benefits for social inclusion and economic transformation.
-This also applies to the strategic and major road networks, where people making short local journeys can often account for a significant share of the traffic, impacting on congestion and on the reliability of longer strategic journeys.
+Impact Objective / Target Reporting Improve the performance of the rail network Public Performance Measure (PPM) of at least 91.2% for both TransPennine Express and Northern by 2028, returning to levels last seen prior to 2018 Annually Lower proportion of the populated affected by transport related social exclusion Reduce the number of people in the North living I areas with a 'high' risk of TRSE by 1,000,000 by 2050.
+Every three years Reduce the number of people in the North living in areas of 'highest' risk of TRSE by 370,000 by 2050.
+Every three years Improved safety of the transport network Vision zero: reduce the number of people killed and seriously injured in traffic incidents from 6,429 (2018-19 average) to zero by 2040 Annually Improved physical accessibility of the transport network All stations in the North to meet TfN's desired accessibility standards by 2050 (currently at 54% of required level) Every five years